textpattern/textpattern.github.io/brand/user-docs-guide.md

 * Markdown enables easy addition of paragraphs and (un)ordered lists.
 No demonstration is needed.
 You know them.
 * Kramdown enables easy use of [definition lists](#definition-lists) and [notes](#notes) (i.e. endnotes).
 * HTML must be used for [tables](#tables), due to a specialized wrapper requirement.
-* Predefined class selectors, applied using Kramdown’s 'inline attributes list’ notation, enable turning regular paragraphs and lists into [example blocks](#example-blocks), and [file tree components](#file-tree-components).
+* Predefined class selectors, applied using Kramdown's 'inline attributes list' notation, enable turning regular paragraphs and lists into [example blocks](#example-blocks), and [file tree components](#file-tree-components).

 This small set of block elements and content types is enough for Textpattern user documentation.